Mafika-Mahlobo/ShelfSync-V.2.0.0/README.md

 - Search for books by title, author, or ISBN
 - Track borrowing history and due dates
 - Admin dashboard for managing library resources

+## Dependencies
+- Flask: Web framework for Python
+- Bootstrap: Front-end framework for building responsive web designs
+- jQuery: JavaScript library for simplifying HTML DOM traversal and manipulation
+- Other Python libraries as listed in requirements.txt

 ## Installation
 1. Clone the repository to your local machine: